 Allowing your dog free reign in the yard to harass anyone who walks by is not only unnerving to your neighbors, it’s also dangerous.
-Wireless containment systems aren’t failsafe and a determined dog can break through if it sees the right sort of inducement, like a small dog that resembles a prey animal.
-Even the dogs that obey the fence line are a hazard, because their over-the-top barking can encourage aggressive reactions from a dog on the other side of the fence.
+Wireless containment systems aren’t failsafe and determined dogs can break through if they see the right sort of inducement, like a small dog who resembles a prey animal.
+Even the dogs who obey the fence line are a hazard, because their over-the-top barking can encourage aggressive reactions from a dog on the other side of the fence.
 It also teaches the contained dog that vocalization is an acceptable coping strategy, which could lead to nonstop barking, another etiquette breach in and of itself.

 Leaving your dog’s waste behind is not only incredibly rude and disgusting, it’s also a public health risk.
 The Environmental Protection Agency classifies dog waste in the same class as chemical and oil spills, and it’s listed as a major source of water pollution because water treatment sites are unable to filter it.
 Dog waste is not “natural” and it can’t be used as fertilizer.
 There are enough poo pick-up and containment systems, from long-arm scoopers to lavender scented bags, that even the most poo-phobic dog owners should be able to scoop without disgust.
 There is no excuse – clean up your dog’s waste!

 Being left in the car can be traumatic for your dog, particularly if you’re parked in a busy area.
 Some dogs start to feel territorial of their space and bark at anyone who gets too close to the car.
-Forcing your dog to “guard” the vehicle while you’re away places unneeded stress on her.
+Forcing your dog to “guard” the vehicle while you’re away places unneeded stress on them.
 Additionally, if a concerned dog-lover sees your pup inside the car, they may report you and/or try to get the dog out on their own.
-Make you and your dog’s life easier and leave her home where she can rest comfortably and peacefully.
+Make life easier for both you and your dog by leaving them home where they can rest comfortably and peacefully.

 5. Faking Service Dog Credentials